32 Piston Engines & Propellers

 - The compression stroke is where the valves are shut, and the upward-moving piston compresses the fuel/air mixture to the point that it will support combustion.

-- The power stroke, where the mixture is ignited by a spark plug and the expanding gases (called conflagration) progressively force the piston downward to drive the crankshaft.
+- The power stroke, where the mixture is ignited by a spark plug and the resulting flame front and expanding gases (called conflagration) progressively force the piston downward to drive the crankshaft.

 - The exhaust stroke is where the exhaust valve opens, and the combustion products are removed from the cylinder before the entire four-stroke process starts again.

-A piston engine may also work on the principle of the Diesel cycle, where much higher compression in the cylinder is used to raise the temperatures sufficiently to ignite fuel without using a spark plug.
+A piston engine may also work on the principle of the Diesel cycle, where the much higher compression in the cylinder is used to raise the temperatures sufficiently to cause combustion of the fuel without using a spark plug.
 Another advantage of a diesel engine is its better thermal efficiency and lower specific fuel consumption.
-In many countries, diesel fuel is also less expensive than aviation gasoline.
+In many countries, diesel fuel is also less expensive than gasoline.

 Effects on Power